-The first games of croquet conducted by the club were held at the Nelson Bay Bowling Club, using the back green for competition.
+Within a month, the Club was offered the use of a surplus bowling green at Nelson Bay Bowling Club and the first games of croquet conducted by the Club were held here.
 However, the single available green could not support the demand as the club grew - within five years, membership had more than tripled in size (and the club continues to attract new members each year).

-In May 2008 a facility for the sole use of the club (lawns and clubhouse) was provided by Port Stephens Council, which has continued to support the club with grants for further improvements.
+In May 2008 a facility for the sole use of the club (two courts and clubhouse) was provided by Port Stephens Council, which has continued to support the club with grants for further improvements.

 Tommy and Margaret Thompson, Ann and Eric Bone